board of directors

 Susan Thomas Pierpoint, Secretary

 Susan was President of the North Oakland Village board, where she became a volunteer in 2015.
-She’s also board president of Bishop’s Ranch, a nonprofit camp and conference center in Healdsburg, CA, and was senior warden at St. John’s Oakland for two years.
+She is the former board president of Bishop’s Ranch – a nonprofit camp and conference center in Healdsburg, CA – and was senior warden at St. John’s Oakland for two years.
 Susan practiced law for more than 30 years in a private law firm and then at University of California.
 After retirement in 2009 she assisted Mills College as acting General Counsel and served as a consultant in board governance for nonprofits.
 Susan chairs the Governance Committee and serves on the Development Committee.

 Bryan Ricks